-In some cases, there is an excessive pathological expansion of said lineage, which causes varicocele.
+There is an excessive pathological expansion of said lineage in some cases, which causes varicocele.

-Atrophy of the testis with varicocele occurs as a result of the fact that due to this phenomenon with the veins in the plexus of the plexus, the blood flow deteriorates.
-This leads to the fact that the testicle is exhausted and its internal structure begins to deteriorate.
+Atrophy of the testis with varicocele occurs because due to this phenomenon with the veins in the plexus of the plexus, the blood flow deteriorates.
+This leads to the fact that the testicle is exhausted, and its internal structure deteriorates.

-When the veins enlarge, stagnant blood processes begin to occur with low oxygen saturation.
-The hypoxia local testicles causes changes in its structure, which also negatively affects the quality and quantity of sperm produced.
+When the veins enlarge, stagnant blood processes begin with low oxygen saturation.
+The local hypoxia testicles cause changes in their structure, negatively affecting the quality and quantity of sperm produced.

-This is due to an increase in the scrotum and overheating of the testicles due to the filling of veins enlarged with venous blood.
+This is due to increased scrotum and overheating of the testicles due to the filling of veins enlarged with venous blood.

 Atrophy of the testis with varicocele is caused by alterations in the structure of the testicles.
-The harmful effects on your condition are also having the resulting hormonal alterations.
+The harmful effects on your condition also have the resulting hormonal alterations.

 The atrophic processes in the testicle can be treated by appropriate surgical intervention.
-As a result, the testicle grows to normal size, its internal structure is restored and, as a result, the quality of the sperm is improved.
+As a result, the testicle grows to a standard size; its internal structure is restored, and, as a result, the quality of the sperm is improved.

 Testicular atrophy is the medical term given to shrunken testes.
-The testes are organs involved in the male reproductive system that reside in a structure similar to a bag called the scrotum.
+The testes are organs involved in the male reproductive system that resides in a structure similar to a bag called the scrotum.

 They are involved in the production of sperm and the secretion of male sex hormones.
 The contraction of one or both testicles depends on the severity and duration of atrophy.